tiepdotme/serenade-wind/_posts/2020-06-08-ethical-sailing.md

 Perhaps the only downside is they come with only soft bristles and Andrew prefers medium bristles.

 {% assign pwimg="divacup" %}
-{% assign pwcaption="Photo courtesy of Business Insider" %}
+{% assign pwcaption="Photo by Business Insider" %}
 {% assign pwpng="" %}
 {% include post-wide-image.html%}